Convert Forest Pack to Chaos Scatter — 3ds Max to Cinema 4D

 Related Guides

-The full conversion guide covering geometry, materials, lights, cameras, render settings, and scatter.
+Full conversion guide — geometry, materials, lights, cameras, render settings.

 V-Ray 3ds Max to Cinema 4D